JedI-O/angularLatexParser/README.md

-# html2tex.js
+# JS html to latex parser
-A simple client-side parser that gets .html and produces .tex.
+A simple parser that gets .html and produces .tex.

-Please notice that only the output html of our own sanitizer (a fork of the angularjs sanitizer) is parsed correctly.
-There is no support for real world HTML5!
+It is build for the juwit-editor and is not save to use in the real world

+## License
+MIT